 The competition pool was state of the art when opened in 1981 and is still a world class facility, with wide lanes and 2 m deep through out.
 Innumerable records have been set in our pool including Open World records.
 Even if you can't swim that fast you will have the best possible opportunity of achieving a PB.
 In any case you will be swimming in the lanes of champions.

-The venue is equipped a new high resolution colour LED score board also modern timing and recording equipment.
+The venue is equipped a high resolution colour LED score board, modern timing and recording equipment.
 For our swim meet pads will be installed at both ends of the pool and semiautomatic back up timing equipment (single push button) will be in use.
 Your finishing time be displayed beside your name on the score board.
 Where available, reaction and split times will be published in the results on the BSM web site.
-For a variety of reasons the availability of reaction and split times cannot be guaranteed, for example, there is no manual backup for these times, starting from the pool deck or soft touches etc.
+For a variety of reasons the availability of reaction and split times cannot be guaranteed, for example, starting from the pool deck or soft touches and there is no manual backup for these times.

 It is an indoor venue, sunburn is not a problem, neither is rain, hail or strong winds.

 Similar to previous years, BSM will have an award for the swimmer of the meet.
 The award is based on the "merit" of their swims when compared to the National Records as the time of the swim meet.
-To be eligible a swimmer must complete five individual swims and achieve the greatest "merit" over the five swims.
+To be eligible a swimmer must complete six individual swims and achieve the greatest "merit" over the six swims.
 The "merit" of each individual swim is calculated by the FINA points score method below.
-The National Records are being used in lieu of World Records because there are no World Records maintained for the 18 to 24 age group.
+The National Records are being used in lieu of World Records because there are no World Records maintained for the 18 to 24 age group and 25 m events.

 Merit = Floor ((National_Record / Time_Achieved)3 * 1000)